A bit about Botteville Road

 John Horton's lands came up for sale in May 1875.
 Land partly built on and formerly owned by Benjamin Cook, who had died by this time, was also sold at the same auction.
 Horton and Cook had invested together in land and leases, and Horton was by 1874 the last surviving trustee.
 The sale catalogue map shows what had been built on Botteville Road by 1875.

 All the lots bore the ground rent date of 29th September 1859, so that is the earliest potential date for any of the buildings.
 However, it is not easy to prove that any of the buildings were that early.
 In fact the Methodist chapel/schoolroom is the earliest example we have so far, and that is not on the road itself.
 It opened in 1863, and is still there, as the right-hand part of the church on Shirley Road.
-Directories indicate that numbers 12 (Berne Cottage) and 14 (Alton Cottage) may have been occupied in 1868.
-Numbers 4 (Cambridge Villa/?Ross Villa), 6 (Gloucester Villa/Medina Villa/Washington Villa), 8 (Rose Villa), and 10 (Haldon Villa/Oxford Villa) were definitely there in 1872.
-All these could, of course, be earlier.
+Number 14 (Alton Cottage) dates from 1864, and number 12 (Berne Cottage) from 1867.
+Numbers 4 (Ross Villa), 6 (Gloucester Villa), 8 (Rose Villa), and 10 (Oxford Villa) were definitely there in 1871.
 The large house which became the British Legion Club c.
-1930 (Beaconsfield/Chalfont) was obviously there in 1875, but is shown as part of the plot including houses on Victoria Road.
-On the south side of the road the house shown is number 7 (Poplars).
+1930 (Beaconsfield/Chalfont) was built between 1872 and 1875, and is shown as part of the plot including houses on Victoria Road on the 1875 map.
+On the south side of the road the house shown is number 7 (Poplars in 1901).

 The 1904 Ordnance Survey shows no new buildings on the north side of the road, but a pair on the south side.
 These are numbers 15 (Greenwood) and 17 (Lyndale).
 They date from c.
 1903.
 The absence of garden details makes the 1904 map a little easier to interpret.
 Around 1905 a pair of houses was built to the east of Beaconsfield/Chalfont, numbers 20 (Caversham) and 22 (Westwood House).
 These occupied the grounds of the long, narrow building shown on the 1888 map.